Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

 Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this Brick.
 It can also be used together with other Bricks in a stack.
-For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead over USB by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`) or wireless (:ref:`WIFI <wifi_extension>`) connections.
+For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` allows to replace the USB connection by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`) or wireless (:ref:`WIFI <wifi_extension>`) connections.